noflo/noflo-test/README.md

 ### Test suite methods

-**suite.discuss(description)**
+**suite.describe(description)**

 Describe a scenario.
-NoFlo tests are usually provided in a structure where you first *discuss* the environment, then provide input arguments, then *discuss* the desirable outputs, and then provide them.
+NoFlo tests are usually provided in a structure where you first *describe* the environment, then provide input arguments, then discuss the desirable outputs using *it*, and then provide them.

+**suite.it(predicate)**
+Describe an expectation in the form, "it should..."

 #### Input commands

-Once you have described a scenario using the *discuss* method, you can register a set of input commands to be sent.
+Once you have described a scenario using the *describe* method, you can register a set of input commands to be sent.
 These will be stored into a queue and run in the order they were registered.

 **suite.send.connect(port)**